-Fill the bathtub, add your Himalayan salt rocks and stir until the salt is mostly dissolved.
+Fill the bathtub, add your Himalayan salt rocks and stir until the salt dissolves.
 Then submerge as much of your body as you can for around 20-30 minutes.

 As one man to another… if your body is stiff and sore… do this, you will not regret it, and will probably even tell your mates how good it is!

 Salt does get a bit of a bad rub in the dietary world.
-However, scientists have long outlined some very strong benefits of eating salt – which is the only reason I am mentioning it – if it is proven in science, then I will talk about it.
+However, scientists have long outlined some very strong benefits of eating salt – which is the only reason I am mentioning it – as science proves it, then I will talk about it.
 As I said earlier, this does not apply to processed table salt, rather natural sea salt or natural Himalayan rock salt.
-I mentioned some benefits at the start of this post, below is some of the extra benefits to be had by eating moderate amounts of natural salt:
+I mentioned some benefits at the start of this post, below is some of the extra benefits when eating moderate amounts of natural salt:

 - Improved vascular health and blood circulation

 - Improved respiratory and lung function

 - A stable pH balance of your cells

 However, these benefits are only recognized as part of a controlled diet – and by this I mean healthy foods in moderation – too much salt in your diet will have the reverse effects of these benefits.
 To reduce blood pressure and lower the risk of heart disease, the Australian Heart Foundation recommends adults eat less than 5g of salt (2000mg of sodium) a day.
 That’s less than a teaspoon a day.